-ASU 2017-04 clarified that when an entity measures a goodwill impairment loss, it should consider how the deferred tax effects of that impairment affect the amount of impairment loss that should be recognized (as applicable) (see Section 18.1.1 for discussion of the effective date for ASU 2017-04).
+When an entity measures a goodwill impairment loss, it should consider how the deferred tax effects of that impairment affect the amount of impairment loss that should be recognized (as applicable).
 As discussed in Section 11.4.5, a deferred tax liability is not recognized when tax-deductible goodwill is less than goodwill for book purposes, but a deferred tax asset is recognized when tax-deductible goodwill is more than goodwill for book purposes.
-Determining the amount of the deferred tax asset to be recognized in this situation is not as simple as taking the difference in the tax and book bases of goodwill and multiplying it by the appropriate tax rate because goodwill is a residual.
+Determining the amount of the deferred tax asset to be recognized in this situation is not as simple as taking the difference in the tax and book basis of goodwill and multiplying it by the appropriate tax rate because goodwill is a residual.